Meteorological history of Hurricane Wilma: Formation

 The depression tracked slowly westward, a motion due to weak steering currents caused by a high-pressure area to its north across the Gulf of Mexico.
 Initially, the center of circulation was broad without a defined inner core; forecaster Lixion Avila remarked, "The area of minimum pressure could [have been] anywhere within 60 mi of its [initial advisory position]."
 Initially, the tropical depression was forecast to drift west-southwestward before turning to the north; within five days of the forecast's issuance, the system was predicted to be located about 80 mi south of the Isle of Youth as a 105 mph hurricane.
-However, the National Hurricane Center noted in the first advisory on the depression that there were "all indications that there could a dangerous hurricane in the northwestern Caribbean Sea in 3 to 5 days."
+However, the National Hurricane Center noted in the first advisory on the depression that there were "all indications that there could be a dangerous hurricane in the northwestern Caribbean Sea in 3 to 5 days."
 This was due to the depression being located within an environment very conducive for development, specifically low amounts of wind shear and very warm water temperatures.

 As Tropical Depression Twenty-Four drifted southwestward, it steadily organized; by early on October 16, rainbands began to gradually consolidate with well-established outflow, and a large upper-level anticyclone developed over the depression.
 Although deep convection and banding features increased, mid-level dry air from the north prevented significant organization, and the convection was split into two primary areas.
 Surface buoy reports indicated that, due to its large size, the system failed to strengthen beyond tropical depression status, even though it received tropical storm strength Dvorak classifications from The National Hurricane Center's Tropical Analysis and Forecast Branch and the National Oceanic and Atmospheric Administration's Satellite Analysis Branch.
 Continued reconnaissance flights reported peak winds of about 30 mph.